This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Balancing the need for a nice crunchy crust on the outside and that juicy, tender interior is an art.

 Here you can combine art and science and skip to the head of the class.
-Using a proper smoker thermometer helps ensure you cook your meat enough so it’s safe to eat without drying it out too much.
+Grilling thermometers to us are listed as must have grilling accessories.

 The Thermopro TP-08 makes it simple to strike the right balance.